 MGH Global Health, Department of Medicine

-- Edendale is an intense inpatient, outpatient and rural experience in a primarily urban, resource poor setting in a district hospital in KwaZulu-Natal.
-The elective will place residents in the center of the HIV-TB epidemic, yet with exposure to a significant non-communicable disease burden as well (rheumatic heart disease, renal disease, heme-onc etc).
-In the past, live resident reports have also been coordinated between MGH and Edendale Hospital through voice-over-internet technology.
+- Edendale is a district hospital in KwaZulu-Natal, South Africa, that provides an intense inpatient and outpatient experience in a largely urban, resource poor setting.
+The elective places residents in the center of the HIV-TB epidemic, yet with exposure to significant non-communicable disease burden as well (rheumatic heart disease, renal disease, heme/onc, etc).
+Live resident reports are also coordinated between MGH and Edendale Hospital.

 - Dedicated, US-based ambulatory training

-- MGH Center for Global Health - this newly formed Center has provided additional venues for residents to explore varied career pathways in Global Health and has broadened educational activities available to all trainees across the hospital.
+- MGH Center for Global Health - provides additional venues for residents to explore varied career pathways in Global Health and has broadened educational activities available to all trainees across the hospital.

 - Harvard Global Health Institute - this Institute provides opportunity for collaboration across all Harvard institutions.

 - Other Harvard- and MGH-affiliated hospitals and programs are available to all residents.